si-meone/DiskSpaceInformer/README.md

 and run from project home:
 java -jar jar/DiskSpaceInformer.jar

-- Download run sources in your IDE (I used intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer
+- Download run sources in your IDE (I use intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer

 Note: out/production/DiskSpaceInformer may be different if you compile with another IDE or command-line.